jdjotad/SISO_RL/README.md

 Installation instructions.

 (are these correct?
 Which python version?)

-(also, would be best to add your exact version for packages in requirements.txt)
+(also, would be best to add the exact version you're using for packages in requirements.txt)

 ```bash
 conda create -n siso python=3.9